neurogeometry/Registrar/JavaMapReduce/Java/FeatureExtraction/for_testing/readme.txt

 5. Appendix

+In the following directions, replace MR/v95 by the directory on the target machine where MATLAB is installed, or MR by the directory where the MATLAB Runtime is installed.

+If the environment variable DYLD_LIBRARY_PATH is undefined, set it to the following
+   string:

+MR/v95/runtime/maci64:MR/v95/sys/os/maci64:MR/v95/bin/maci64

+If it is defined, set it to the following:

+${DYLD_LIBRARY_PATH}:MR/v95/runtime/maci64:MR/v95/sys/os/maci64:MR/v95/bin/maci64

    For more detailed information about setting the MATLAB Runtime paths, see Package and Distribute in the MATLAB Compiler SDK documentation in the MathWorks Documentation